vincenzo-bitrocketdev/vincenzo-bitrocketdev/README.md

 # Hi there 👋, I'm Vincenzo De Sisto, 23 years old

 ## About me:
-I'm a Javascript React JS/Native Developer with 2 years of experience.
+I'm a Javascript React JS/Native Developer with 2 years of experience. <br />
 After a traininig course and a career ad Freelance Developer, I decided to invest my skills in **_bitRocket.dev_** project.
 I’m strongly addicted to teamwork.
 As a developer my strenghts are **Problem Solving, CRUD** and **Git-flow**.

 ---